JElchison/spotify-playlist-set-theory/README.md

 # Operation
 Inputs:
-* ID of two Spotify playlists
+* ID of two Spotify playlists.
+These playlists are not modified.
 * Spotify username containing those playlists
 * Operation
     * 000 = null set